Eyesore123/blog-app/README.md

 Built-in sitemap generator creates a sitemap with each new deployment and places it inside public folder.
 Sitemap goes to Google immediately either by sending a ping from script or replacing sitemap manually on Google console.
 Google gets the sitemap eventually even without sending it.

-I'll write about SEO once I get it to work the way I want it.
+This kind of SEO has proved to be work effectively.
+Google finds new posts quickly, and puts the headline, image and a short description below the post links that appear on Google results.

 ## Planned improvements